bojobiscuit/bojoPaintScripts/README.md

 **Example**: Making a superspeedway version of the gen 4 car, you would add `#SS` at the end of your paint file's name.
 That lets the script know to append it with "_ss".

+iRacing has a limitation where unfortunately to preview the special case car in the iRacing UI, you have to switch between the default car model and the different version to see the changes.
+So for the gen 4 car, you have to click the "stockcar" preview and then back to the "superspeedway stockcar" preview.
+I'm trying to contact iRacing about that.

 ## Setting Photoshop shortcuts

 Photoshop > Edit > **Keyboard shortcuts**\